"We help you make the connections in the TV

 Published on the first Monday of the month: issue 12 out NOW!

-So each issue costs about the same as a couple of pints, a glass or two of prosecco - or three Costa Lattes if you're not a drinker!
-Hardly expensive in the scheme of things - how much do you value your career after all?
+So each issue costs about the same as a couple of pints, a glass or two of wine - or three Costa Lattes if you're not a drinker!
+Hardly expensive in the scheme of things - how much do you value your dream to be a writer after all?